norc-heal/heal-data-pkg-guide/docs/intro/what.md

 <div markdown="1" style="background-color:rgba(0, 0, 0, 0.0470588); text-align:left; vertical-align: top; padding:10px 10px; margin-bottom: 10px;">

-The HEAL Initiative has developed [Standard Data Package Metadata](../terms/index.md#standard-data-package-metadata-files) and best practices as to how to implement these metadata, to be leveraged by all studies across all research communities, as a way to bridge across research and other data and knowledge consumer communities.
+The HEAL Initiative has developed [Standard Data Package Metadata](../terms/index.md#standard-data-package-metadata-files) and best practices as to how to implement these metadata, to be leveraged by all studies across all research communities, as a way to bridge across research communities and other data and knowledge producer and consumer communities.

 Standard Data Package Metadata are a small set of standard metadata file types that, altogether, provide essential usability and context information about the study as a whole and about the data files your study has produced/collected.
 These metadata files should be included in all HEAL Initiative data packages.